Jan 12 2023

-As you know, with managing a fleet of vehicles comes a significant amount of maintenance and repairs.
+As you know, managing a fleet of vehicles comes with a significant amount of maintenance and repairs.
 Putting your vehicles in the shop often means losing revenue due to fewer drivers on the road at a time.
-Is it necessary to take your vehicles off the road as soon as a check engine light appears?
+It's important that your assets are being managed proactively to help avoid lengthy downtimes that will impact your bottom line.

-Geofencing is popular technology in the fleet industry.
-Geofences are essentially virtual geographic boundaries, invisible fences around specific regions.
-In this article, Telogis highlights five ways that fleets are utilizing geofencing technology to improve their processes.
-Some of these include timesheet verification, tracking of arrival and departures, and asset security.
-With geofencing, fleet managers are able to accurately track when their employees are on the job site and for how long, or if their assets have left their permitted boundaries.
+Geofencing is a popular technology in many industries, including fleet management.
+Geofencing is essentially virtual geographic boundaries, or invisible fences around specific regions.
+In this article, FleetUp highlights some of the key ways that fleets can utilize dynamic geofencing technology to improve efficiency.
+Some of these include vehicle/asset/driver tracking, improved customer experience, and theft prevention.
+With geofencing, fleet managers are better informed and have much more control.

 With the rise in consumer electric vehicles (EVs), the future of commercial fleets is also trending toward electric.
 EV adoption involves more than just replacing traditional gas-powered vehicles with electric or hybrid models.
 Proper EV fleet transition includes robust driver training, hiring or training skilled technicians, keeping tabs on the available EV tax credits and financial incentives, optimizing routes according to local charging infrastructure, and tracking and leveraging data to ensure optimal driving performance.
 It’s also crucial to communicate the change to both your internal teams and target audience.
 As a key step in deployment, Electrify Fleet recommends that companies “develop [their] organization’s position on EVs, match EV implementation to Environmental Social Governance (ESG) goals, and then get organization-wide buy-in.”